shuyangsun/design-patterns/README.md

 The three most common ways to reuse functionality.

-*Favor object composition over class inheritance.*
+*Favor object composition over class inheritance.* However, heavy use of object composition can make designs harder to understand.

 ### Class Inheritance